8/8/2024

 Jonathan Miller

-All right.
-Great.
+All right, great.
 Makes sense.
 And maybe one more question on CASP strategy.
-Obviously, you talked about a combo going to phase three, this other mystery combo in first line setting.
-How broad should we expect to see the late stage development program for CASGAD in terms of number of different combos, number of different settings, maybe beyond RCC as well?
+Obviously, you talked about a combo going to phase three, this other mystery combo in first-line settings. should we expect to see how broad should we expect to see the late stage development program for cas get in terms of different number of different combos number of different settings maybe beyond rcc as well yeah so um you know as i say over you know sort of the next six to nine months the two phase three studies that we called out today will probably be it for us for now as far as phase three studies um that's a lot market opportunity

 speaker

-So as I say over the next six to nine months, the two phase three studies that we called out today will probably be it for us for now as far as phase three studies.
-That's a lot.
-Market opportunity is massive, so we will be focused on getting the studies off the ground.
-Where you should expect to see some of the additional work is in R20 where we're looking at some other interesting patient populations that we want to explore within that study that could then lead to later stage studies in the future.
-But we have some really interesting populations in mind where we think H2O2 inhibition even as monotherapy could have a really interesting effect.
-So we'll talk more about those over the coming months.
-And then I would say your question on other tumor types, we do think there's some interesting opportunities there as well, but I think over the near term, you should expect to see more out of us from RCC, which is kind of keeping our hands full.
-Although interestingly, we're getting a lot of IST requests for studies in HCC, so there's definitely a lot of interest out there in the clinical community in evaluating CAF and HCC in particular.
+is massive, so we will be focused on getting the studies off the ground.
+Where you should expect to see some of the additional work is in ARC-20, where we're looking at some other interesting patient populations that we want to explore within that study that could then lead to later stage studies in the future.
+But we have some really interesting populations in mind where we think HIP-12 inhibition, even as monotherapy, could have a really interesting effect.
+And so we'll talk more about those over the coming months.
+And then I would say, you know, your question on other tumor types, you know, we do think there's some interesting opportunities there as well.
+But I think, you know, over the near term, you should expect to see more out of us from RCC, which is kind of keeping our hands full.
+Although, you know, interestingly, we're getting a lot of IST requests for studies in HCC.
+So there's definitely a lot of interest out there in the clinical community in evaluating CAF and HCC in particular.

 speaker